Sunpu Castle [駿府城]

 After World War II, the site was opened to the public as a park.

-Then some historic buidings has been restored since 1989.
+Then some historic buidings except the castle tower has been restored since 1989.

 And we can see the some ruins such as moats and stone walls.

 There are about 500 cherry tress in the park.